 Eye contact is very aggressive underwater.
 You must understand that looking directly and steadily towards a fish is to show a high interest in it.
 What are the reasons why a fish would stare at another?
 There are many reasons, but none of them are friendly.
 If you realise that you are scaring the poor animal, try to look somewhere around and avoid the eye contact for few seconds.

 6-Avoid corralling them - lower your level:

 Approaching a fish and remaining close to it for a while is not always easy.
 It is neither an exact science.
-If you are willing to spend some time and practice, you will start understanding and interacting with them and you will discover that each fish has its own behaviour.
+If you are willing to spend some time and practice, you will start understanding and interacting with them and you will discover that each fish has its own behaviour and rules.
 You will learn which tips work better with every animal you interact with.
 And the best, you will start enjoying an unknown part of diving for you.
-You will have unaccountable moments such the feeling that you are dancing with the fish or even better...
+You will have unaccountable moments such the feeling that you are dancing with the fish, or even better...
 You made a new friend!